 The 1916 Bursary Fund

-An Cosán learners who wish to apply for the 1916 Bursary Fund will be administered through the South Cluster’s SOAR Project which is comprised of 5 higher education institutions including our collaborative partner IT Carlow.
-The South Cluster have a total of 35 bursaries available to award to students applying to these higher education institutions.
+An Cosán learners who wish to apply for the 1916 Bursary Fund will be administered through the South Cluster’s SOAR Project which is comprised of five higher education institutions, including our collaborative partner IT Carlow.
+The South Cluster has a total of 35 bursaries available to award to students applying to these higher education institutions.
 Each student who is awarded the 1916 Bursary Fund will receive a bursary to the amount of €5,000 per annum for the normal duration of a full-time undergraduate programme.
-Applications for the 1916 Bursary for the 2020-2021 academic year will open later this year on the SOAR Project website at the following link https://www.soarforaccess.ie/1916-bursary-fund/

 The Department of Employment Affairs and Social Protection